How To Fix Chipped Nail Polish?

 • Nail art or stamping: Explore nail art techniques like stamping, where you transfer intricate designs onto your nails using special nail stamping plates and polish.

-See also How To Clean Makeup Brushes?
+See also How To Contour And Highlight

 Preventing future chips